VandeurenGlenn/blue_server/packages/server/README.md

 npm run serve --watch
 ```

-server starts and restarts when source files change or/and when `.env.vault` is modified.
+server starts and restarts when source files change or/and when `.env` is modified.

 ## build